KidTheHack/Pass-mgr-python/en-README.md

----
-title: Password manager in python
+# Password manager in python
----

 # Introduction.
 This is my password manager written in Python.
 It’s a very minimalist project that uses only the **cryptography** library, specifically the